01frisk00/discan/README.md

 Some updates in NPM and in the repository.

 # Version 0.1.3
-Now in every command is beeing injected, all commands names.
+Now in every command is beeing injected all commands names.